Nick-Yawn/iterative-merge-in-place/README.md

 You can make your own output file by running
 `node exec.js > FILENAME`
 it will make a new file if FILENAME does not exist, otherwise overwrite.

+## TODO:
+I should pass the verbose flag to the function itself.
+Then I can run verbose in exec and not verbose in benchmark!